 Developing or debugging an existing service

 When developing an application on Kubernetes, you typically program or debug a single service.
 The service might require access to other services for testing and debugging.
 One option is to use the continuous deployment pipeline, but even the fastest deployment pipeline introduces a delay in the program or debug cycle.

 --swap-deployment option to swap an existing deployment with the Telepresence proxy.
 Swapping allows you to run a service locally and connect to the remote Kubernetes cluster.
 The services in the remote cluster can now access the locally running instance.

 telepresence --swap-deployment $DEPLOYMENT_NAME

 where $DEPLOYMENT_NAME is the name of your existing deployment.

 Running this command spawns a shell.
 In the shell, start your service.
 You can then make edits to the source code locally, save, and see the changes take effect immediately.
 You can also run your service in a debugger, or any other local development tool.

-If you’re interested in a hands-on tutorial, check out this tutorial that walks through locally developing the Guestbook application on Google Container Engine.
+If you're interested in a hands-on tutorial, check out this tutorial that walks through locally developing the Guestbook application on Google Kubernetes Engine.